 • Leisure travel recovery with corporate travel lags

-Almost 80% of board members expected a fast recovery of the leisure travels from 76 % in Q1.
+Almost 80% of board members expected a fast recovery of leisure travel from 76 % in Q1.
 While only 14% of the total Board can state the same for corporate travel.

 Retail in the current scenario is joined by 69% office as the property type, which is the biggest worry for the board members.
 Many believe the uses of retail and office will change drastically after the pandemic.

 • Continued stress on retail assets

 The BOG views retail heading to the worst scenario and industrial as outperforming all the other asset classes in the pandemic situation.
 The use has remained constant during the pandemic wherein the BOG expects the retail to face the worst scenario and the industrial sector to grow tremendously.

 Overall all the panelists showed a positive sentiment for the upcoming future of the commercial real estate industry.
 However, it is the covid-19 vaccine that has helped alter the views the panelists generally cited the health state of the banks, commercial real estate industry, and financial markets during the pandemic situation.

 Properties that face the most challenges included hospitality and retail.
 However, the loan service gets active judicially with property owners to provide relief for avoiding foreclosures with lesser activity than expected, given the dire situation of the covid-19 pandemic.

 In the foreclosure and REO, the assets remained low at 1.2 % and 1.0 %, respectively, across the markets as of December 2020.